idptools/dodo/README.md

 1. **~~Rebuilding uses a simple random walk, so conformations aren't scientifically useful.~~** Partly addressed.
-The walk is now a self-avoiding, angle-constrained growth walk that hits the predicted dimensions and produces a genuine ensemble across models.
-It is still a geometric sampler, not a force field, and it is not a substitute for a simulation.
+The walk is now a self-avoiding, angle-constrained growth walk that hits the predicted dimensions and produces a spread of distinct conformers across models — but it is a geometric sampler, not a force field, so that spread is not a thermodynamic ensemble and is not a substitute for a simulation.

 2. **Rebuilt IDRs contain only alpha carbons.** Still true in 2.0, and deliberately so — getting the alpha-carbon trace right comes first.
 Note this has never applied to the regions DODO